✓ Updated February 2026

 When is the absolute best time to visit Fiji to avoid the crowds and still get great weather?

-For that sweet spot of fantastic weather and fewer people, aim for the shoulder seasons: May to June or September to October.
-You'll dodge the peak season crowds and the heaviest of the humidity, while still enjoying plenty of sunshine and calm seas perfect for snorkeling and diving.
-It's my go-to time for experiencing Fiji's magic without feeling like you're on a conveyor belt.
+If you're looking for that sweet spot between good weather and fewer people, aim for the shoulder seasons: May to June or September to October.
+You'll dodge the peak summer crowds and the heavier rain of the wet season, while still enjoying warm temperatures and sunshine.
+It's the perfect time to snag a good deal on flights and resorts too.

 What is the cheapest month to visit Fiji?